 Dirty transportation affects the air we breathe

-- Tailpipe emissions are the source of significant air pollutants.
-Burning gasoline and diesel fuel contributes particulate matter (PM), nitrogen oxides (NOx) and volatile organic compounds (VOCs), as well as carbon dioxide (CO2), into the air.
+- Tailpipe emissions from cars, SUVs, trucks and other vehicles are the source of significant air pollutants.
+Burning gasoline and diesel fuel contributes particulate matter, nitrogen oxides and volatile organic compounds, as well as carbon dioxide, into the air.
 While not transportation vehicles, heavy equipment like tractors and bulldozers have similar tailpipe emissions.

 - Ocean-going marine vessels are also a major source of sulfur dioxide, nitrogen dioxide and particle pollution emissions.
 There are much higher concentrations of sulfur in their fuel than domestic diesel.

-- Aircraft emissions cross the nation, and include nitrogen dioxide, carbon monoxide, sulfur dioxide, volatile organic compounds, particle pollution, and hazardous air pollutants 2.
+- Aircraft emissions cross the nation, and include nitrogen dioxide, carbon monoxide, sulfur dioxide, volatile organic compounds, particle pollution, and hazardous air pollutants.
 Lead is not used in jet airplanes, but it is still used in smaller piston-engine powered aircraft.

 Transportation emissions affect some communities more than others.

 - Areas near high-traffic roadways often have much higher levels of pollution than the rest of the community.
-An estimated 30 to 45 percent of the people in North American cities live or work near enough to a busy road to experience significantly higher levels of pollution.3
+Millions of people in the U.S. live or work near enough to a busy road to experience significantly higher levels of pollution.

 - Areas near airports serving smaller aircraft can have high levels of lead.
 Lead is still used in fuel for smaller aircraft, which are generally used for instructional flying, air taxi activities, agricultural use and personal transportation.

-- Poor and disadvantaged communities often bear a disproportionate burden of transportation emissions because many major transportation facilities (major highways, rail yards, freight depots, and ports) are located in and near their neighborhoods.
+- Low-income communities and communities of color often bear a disproportionate burden of transportation emissions because many major transportation facilities (major highways, rail yards, freight depots, and ports) are located in and near these neighborhoods.